 Places of Interest: Annandale Annandale, Kufri, Chail.

 Shimla derives its name from goddess ‘Shayamla Devi‘, which is another manifestation of Goddess Kali.
-It was the summer capital of British Regime in 1864.
+It was the summer capital of the British Regime in 1864.
 In 1903 a rail line was constructed between Kalka and Shimla.
-The Colonial patrimony can be perceived in its colossal aged buildings, the imperial Viceregal Lodge, bewitching iron lampposts and Anglo-Saxon names.
-Shimla also called the queen of hills is embellished with a picturesque location, orchards, waterfalls, green pastures and snow-capped peaks.
+The Colonial patrimony can be perceived in its colossal aged buildings, the imperial Viceregal Lodge, bewitching iron lampposts, and Anglo-Saxon names.
+Shimla also called the queen of hills is embellished with a picturesque location, orchards, waterfalls, green pastures, and snow-capped peaks.

 2 km below the Ridge in Shimla, gives picturesque scenery of ceaseless slopes above.